ddrous/ncflow/README.md

 ## ToDo:
 - [ ] Put the looses images here: Point to the Torch repo.
 - [ ] Add the BibTex citation
+- [ ] Open-source the weights and biases
+- [ ] Add recommendation to run with nohup

 If you like our work, please cite the corresponding paper: